What can an English teacher do when responding to student writing? What teachers say matters, and we should consider their internal dialogue.

 Also!
 I have interacted with each student, identified student-specific problems, and found class-specific problems.
 This leads to differentiated feedback.

-Another take on the “one sentence” is for students to provide the class with their one sentence.
-Then, we work on correcting it together.
+Another take on the “one sentence” is for students to provide the class with their one sentence, for instance in a Google Form.
+Then, we work on correcting each one together.
+This method allows me to model sentence construction and thought processes for improving writing.

 The other way I have structured the “one sentence” is for students to write their trouble sentence on a sticky note or piece of paper.
 I then ask other students to contribute.
 This really helps the feedback become a classroom effort.
 You can arrange the sticky notes in different sections of the classroom and get students moving.